privacyguides/privacyguides.org/docs/security/integrating-metadata-removal.md

 ![macOS metadata removal shortcut](/assets/img/integrating-metadata-removal/shortcut-macos.png)

 <small>
-*Worth mentioning: the open source [ImageOptim](https://imageoptim.com/mac) app integrates into Finder's Services menu by default.*
+*Worth mentioning: the open source [ImageOptim](https://imageoptim.com/mac) app also integrates into Finder's context menu by default.
+While it is primarily an image optimization app, it also removes metadata.*
 </small>

 #### Enabling & using the Shortcut

-1. Ensure the shortcut is enabled by going to *System Preferences > Extensions > Finder* and enabling the shortcut you created.

-    In this menu, you can drag to reposition the shortcut.

-2. The shortcut will be accessible through *Quick Actions* context menu within Finder.
+1. The shortcut will be accessible through *Quick Actions* context menu within Finder.

+2. If you want to reposition the shortcut within the context menu, go to *System Preferences > Extensions > Finder* and drag the shortcut's position.

 ### iOS/iPadOS